The Whole Person can represent you on your application for Social Security Disability Benefits, or in appealing a denial for benefits.

-- After you provide the requested information, the TWP Benefits Team will assess your case in full and determine if TWP can offer you our services and represent you in your Social Security Disability claim.
+- After you provide the requested information, the TWP Legal Team will assess your case in full and determine if TWP can offer you our services and represent you in your Social Security Disability claim.
 They will review a fee agreement with you at that time.

 - We will assist you in completing the application(s) for Supplemental Security Income (SSI – Title XVI Benefits) and/or Social Security Disability Income (SSDI – Title II Benefits) and answer your questions along the way.

 - After the local Social Security Office reviews your application, they will assess your eligibility for various benefits.
-They will then forward your claim to the local office of Disability Determination Services (DDS) for the State of Missouri.
+They will then forward your claim to the local office of Disability Determination Services (DDS) for the State of Missouri or State of Kansas.
 That office will conduct a medical and vocational review, including reviewing medical records, physician statements, your work history and job demands, and information related to your functioning and limitations.
 SSA and DDS may find it necessary to send you to a physician for a consultative examination, which will be at the expense of DDS.
 Also in this process, the SSA and DDS offices will continue to send you forms to complete in a timely manner.

 - We will also advocate for you in direct correspondence with the SSA/DDS offices, as needed.
 TWP will keep you informed of the status of your case with the Social Security Administration and the State Disability Determinations Service Office as your claim progresses.

 - The Disability Determinations Services Office will make a recommendation of an allowance or denial of benefits based on the totality of your case review.
 The Social Security Administration then makes the final decision as to if you will be allowed or denied SSI/SSDI benefits, and the onset date of those benefits.
-The Whole Person’s Benefits Specialist will help you understand this determination and the reasons stated for the decision.
+The Whole Person’s Legal Team will help you understand this determination and the reasons stated for the decision.

 - Should you decide to appeal the decision to the hearing level, TWP will aid you in that process as well.
 We will help you create your disability case to present before an Administrative Law Judge and our attorney will be present with you at the hearing.